-20. The Programme of Action also sought to reduce disparities in health and survival both between and within countries and regions by accelerating mortality reduction in those populations lagging furthest behind.
-Although the gap in life expectancy at birth between the countries in the more developed regions and the least developed countries remains large, at 17.1 years, it is nonetheless 5 years smaller than in the early 1990s.
+17.1 years, it is nonetheless five years smaller than in the early 1990s.
 Sex differences in longevity persist as well.
-Worldwide, women live 4.5 years longer than men, on average, and this gap has remained essentially unchanged since 1994.
-Across the world's major areas, the difference between female and male longevity in the period 2010-2015 ranged from a low of 2.7 years in Africa to a high of 7.8 years in Europe.
+Worldwide, women live 4.5 years longer than men on average, and this gap is essentially unchanged since 1994.
+Across the world's major areas, the difference between female and male longevity in 2010-2015 ranged from a low of 2.7 years in Africa to a high of 7.8 years in Europe.

-Figure VIII

-Levels of life expectancy at birth (in years), by country or major area, 1994 compared with 2014 (Note: each circle represents one country)
+Figure 8 Levels of life expectancy at birth (in years), by country or area, 1994 versus 2014

 21. Recent decades have witnessed considerable progress in reducing child mortality.
-Worldwide, under-5 mortality is estimated to have fallen by 40 per cent between 1994 and 2014, from 86 to 52 deaths per 1,000 live births (see figure IX).
-Among the world's major areas, the largest absolute change in under-5 mortality over this period occurred in Africa, with a decline from 168 to 101 deaths per 1,000 live births.
-Nevertheless, Africa had by far the highest level of under-5 mortality of any major area in 2014.
-With the exception of most countries in North Africa and a number of small islands located just off the mainland, the levels of under-5 mortality of most African countries are still well above the target established in 1994 by the Programme of Action of 45 deaths per 1,000 live births (see figure X).
-The major area with the next-highest level of under-5 mortality in 2014 was Asia, at 39 deaths per 1,000 live births.
-Approximately one quarter of the countries in Asia are expected to be unable to achieve the under-5 mortality target established in Cairo.
-In North America and Europe, under-5 mortality stood at 7 deaths per 1,000 live births in 2014, meaning that a child born in Africa was 14 times more likely to die before age 5 than in those two regions.
+Worldwide, under-five mortality is estimated to have fallen by 40 per cent between 1994 and 2014, from 86 to 52 deaths per 1,000 live births (figure 9).
+Among the world's major areas, the largest absolute change in under-five mortality over this period occurred in

+Africa, with a decline from 168 to 101 deaths per 1,000 live births.
+Nevertheless, Africa had by far the highest level of under-five mortality of any major area in 2014.
+With the exception of most countries in Northern Africa and a number of small islands located just off the mainland, most African countries still have levels of under-five mortality that are well above the target of 45 per 1,000 live births established by the Programme of Action in 1994 (figure 10).
+The major area with the next highest level of under-five mortality in 2014 was Asia, at 39 deaths per 1,000 live births.
+In Asia, approximately one quarter of the countries are expected to be unable to achieve the under-five mortality target established in Cairo.
+In Northern America and Europe, under-five mortality stood at 7 deaths per 1,000 live births in 2014, meaning that a child born in Africa had a 14-fold higher chance of dying before age 5 than in those two regions.